-Enable this option to output comments in the CSS file containing the file name and line number of a rule set in the input Sass file.
-This option is only available with Node-Sass.
+Enable the Source Comments option to output comments in the CSS file containing the file name and line number of a rule set in the input Sass file.
+Dart Sass doesn't support source comments.

-Use this option to set how many digits after the decimal will be allowed.
+Use the Precision option to set how many digits after the decimal will be allowed.
 For instance, if you have a decimal number of 1.23456789 and a precision of 5, the result will be 1.23457 in the final CSS.
 This option is only available with Node-Sass, Dart-Sass always uses 10 digit precision.